By Madeline Klein on May 13, 2021 in Life Hacks

 3. Use AC on the highway

 We know it’s tempting to roll down the windows and blast your favorite road trip tunes.
 But having the windows open on the highway makes your car less aerodynamic, and that means you’ll spend more on fuel.
 So keep them up while you’re cruising the highway to save some cash.
-Feel free to roll those bad boys down when you get to your destination to really take in the new place.
+Feel free to roll those bad boys down when you get to your destination to really take in the new surroundings.

 4. Pack snacks